 Having a thorough evaluation of the severity of your OCD and its impact on your day-to-day activities is an important component of finding the right medication and the correct dosage.
 Keep in mind; it may take some time for any medicine to begin to work and to get the full benefits of taking it.
 In some cases, it can take up to six or eight weeks for people to feel the full effects of medication, so patience is an important part of finding the right prescription for you.

-In addition to medication, many healthcare providers recommend psychotherapy to minimize the effects of OCD.
+In addition to medication, many healthcare providers recommend psychotherapy to minimize the impact of OCD on your daily life.
 Knowing some of the various forms of psychotherapy may be helpful when looking for OCD treatment:

 Cognitive-behavioral therapy (CBT): This method of treatment can be extremely beneficial for people that suffer from OCD.
 In CBT, you will work on identifying obsessive thoughts that may lead to having increased feelings of anxiety, and you will work on replacing this mode of thinking with one that is more realistic.
 It’s important to work closely with a therapist to obtain the results you want during this process.

-Exposure therapy (ET): Allowing an individual to confront their fears in an environment that is both safe and controlled can be helpful when it comes to reducing the impact of OCD.
-Engaging in this type of therapy may encourage this individual to become more desensitized to specific situations that commonly trigger their anxiety.
+Exposure Therapy (ET): Allowing an individual to confront their fears in an environment that is both safe and controlled can be helpful when it comes to reducing the impact of OCD.
+Engaging in this type of therapy may encourage individuals to become more desensitized to specific situations that commonly trigger their anxiety.

-Studies show that a combination of medication and CBT or ET are the best remedies for OCD.
-A combination treatment is often the recommendation of OCD specialists because of the fast and efficient results that are obtainable.
+Studies show that a combination of medication, CBT and/or ET are the best remedies for OCD.
+A combination of treatments is often the recommendation of OCD specialists because of the fast and efficient results that are obtained.

-Working closely with a therapist can be the key to helping you to live a higher quality of life when OCD is present.
-This will require the right amount of effort, discipline, and time but is entirely possible with and professional guidance.
+Working closely with a therapist can be the key to helping you have a better quality of life.
+Getting better requires the right amount of effort, discipline and time.
+This is all possible with professional guidance and motivation.

 There are numerous self-help strategies that can be used in dealing with OCD’s various challenges, and these activities are easy to do on your own outside of therapy sessions:

-Mindful breathing: Taking control of the day can often begin by becoming more in tune with the mind and body.
-A great way to accomplish this task is by taking deep breaths and focusing on breathing throughout the day.
-Mindfulness may help any person remain more focused and less likely to get off track by having obsessive or compulsive thoughts.
-Learning meditation can be a great way to handle OCD better and to help keep it under control.
-Mindful breathing is easy to learn, allowing you to practice techniques at your own pace.
+Deep Breathing: Taking control of the day can often begin by becoming more attuned with your mind and body.
+A great way to accomplish this is by taking deep breaths and focusing on your breathing throughout the day.
+Mindfulness helps with remaining focused and keeping you away from getting off track by your obsessive thoughts.
+Learning meditation can be a great way to better handle OCD.
+Deep breathing is easy to learn, allowing you to practice techniques at your own pace.

-Keeping a journal: Working to maintain a record of what’s going on throughout each day is an ideal way to feel more in tune with the mind and body.
-This will only take a few minutes to accomplish and may be extremely helpful in reducing many of the obsessions that are common for OCD sufferers.
-One thing that is necessary for having success with this self-help strategy is being consistent with the effort.
+Keeping a Journal: Working to maintain a record of what’s going on throughout each day is an ideal way to feel more attuned with your mind and body.
+This will only take a few minutes to accomplish and may be extremely helpful in reducing many of the obsessions that are common for people who suffer from OCD.
+To be successful with this self-help strategy you must be consistent in your efforts.
 Doing this can provide a thorough record of what’s going on each day and may be extremely helpful when it comes to living with OCD.
 In addition to its practical purposes, journaling is an enjoyable activity that many people find useful for reducing the stress and anxiety that accompany OCD.

-Sleeping well: Getting into the habit of getting enough rest each night can be beneficial for coping with OCD.
+Sleeping Well: Getting into the habit of sleeping enough each night can be beneficial for coping with OCD.
 Being well-rested can contribute to a calmer mind, which is helpful for anyone with OCD.
-It’s possible to experience more OCD symptoms if you are tired or have a diminished capacity to concentrate on the task at hand each day.
-In some cases, your doctor may recommend sleep medication to allow you to get the rest the body needs to feel as well as possible.
+It’s possible to experience more OCD symptoms if you are tired or have a diminished capacity to concentrate on tasks at hand each day.
+In some cases, your doctor may recommend sleep medication to allow you to get the rest your body needs to feel as well as possible.

-Joining a support group: Communicating with others that struggle with the challenges of OCD can be a great way to manage this condition.
-Learning effective daily coping strategies with the help of other people with OCD is an excellent way to feel supported in your journey to living a full and healthy life.
-Having a group that is accessible and willing to provide the necessary support can be extremely helpful for any individual with OCD.
+Joining a Support Group: Communicating with others that struggle with the challenges of OCD can be a great way to manage this condition.
+Learning effective daily coping strategies with the help of other people with OCD is an excellent way to feel supported on your journey to living a full and healthy life.
+Having a group that is accessible and willing to provide the necessary support can be extremely helpful for any individual with OCD – visit OCDTribe.

-If you or another person you know is suffering from OCD, it’s entirely possible to get the help that is necessary to live a more productive and normal life.
-Search the TherapyTribe directory for an OCD specialist that has the expertise, training, and knowledge to help you overcome the challenges that may accompany your condition.
+If you or someone that you know is suffering from OCD, it’s possible to get the help you need to live a more productive life.
+Search the TherapyTribe directory for an OCD specialist that has the expertise, training, and knowledge to help you overcome the challenges that you face.

 Another beneficial treatment option involves working with an online therapist.
 Online therapy is a convenient way to access the professional guidance you need.
 Living a healthy life with OCD is possible with the help of the right therapist who will offer suggestions and recommendations that enable you to live a positive and productive life, free from the burden of struggling with OCD on your own.